YenlingPeng/Annotation/README.md

 # Annotation

 ## ANNOVAR
-There are two (hg19 & hg38) version of the reference genome.
+There are two version of the reference genome (hg19 & hg38).

 ## AnnotSV